Guide·Jun 15, 2026·10 min read

 Confusing scoring with decisioning.
 A score is one input into a decision.
 Decisioning combines scores, rules, documents, fraud, and policy.
 Buyers who shop for "AI underwriting" often buy a scoring product and then realize they still need an engine to run policy on top of it.
 Read credit decisioning vs credit scoring before you write the RFP.

-Buying enterprise platforms when mid-market needs are simpler.
-A $200K platform from FICO or Provenir is the right call if you are Scotiabank.
-It is the wrong call if you are a $50M loan book SME lender.
+Buying enterprise platforms when the need is simpler.
+A six-figure platform from FICO or Provenir is the right call for a tier-1 bank running a multi-year transformation.
+It is the wrong call for a lender that needs to ship policy this quarter.
 The configuration cost will exceed the platform cost.
 Match platform weight to portfolio weight.

 Locking into bureau-coupled platforms.
 Experian PowerCurve naturally favors Experian data.
 That is fine if you are an Experian shop forever.
 It is a problem the day you want to test a competing bureau or alt data provider.
 Score-agnostic engines preserve that optionality.